 When Anthony scored tickets to see the Eagles in the Super Bowl on Sunday, the elder Catalano knew it was time to pass along the heirloom batteries.

-“Somewhere, up above — or, more realistically, down below — I know Pop is smiling on his grandson, hoping he smashes up pretty-boy Brady’s face real good,” said the proud father.
+“Somewhere, up above — or, more realistically, down below — I know Pops is smiling on his grandson, hoping he smashes up pretty-boy Mahomes’ face real good,” said the proud father.
 “It’s time for me to let them go.
 I can’t put the heat on them like I used to; my accuracy is gone.
 Anthony was a hell of a pitcher in Little League.
 I know he’ll do some damage with the Catalano D-size ‘Mini Missiles.’”

-“I’d like to think those battery throwin’ tool bags are in the minority, but we all know that every mouth-breathing Philly sports fan is a greased-pole climbing, drunken hooligan,” said Connelley.
-“Hell, these queers threw snowballs at fuckin’ Santa Claus.
-If I saw them disrespecting Santa in person, I’d have been wicked pissed, dude guy.”
+“I’d like to think those battery throwin’ tool bags are in the minority, but we all know that every mouth-breathing Philly sports fan is a greased-pole climbing, drunken hooligan.
+Hell, their team hasn’t even beaten anyone good yet, besides all those good teams with winning records they demolished,” said Connelley.
+“These no-BBQ cooking schmucks threw snowballs at Santa Claus.
+If I saw them disrespecting Santa in person, I’d glare at them from a safe distance so hard.”

 Meanwhile, Glendale, Arizona mayor Jerry Weiers offered this advice to visiting Eagles fans like Catalano.